5004-SEA-Fa24-Geeng/final-project-final-project-4/DesignDocuments/DesignDocument.md

 While the current Car Rental System provides a fully functional command-line application for car rental operations, there are several areas for future improvement and enhancement:

-- **User Interface Enhancement**: Develop a graphical user interface (GUI) using JavaFX or Swing to improve user experience beyond the command line.
 - **Persistent Storage**: Replace the in-memory and CSV-based storage with a real database (e.g., MySQL, PostgreSQL) to handle larger volumes of data, enable concurrent access, and ensure data integrity.
 - **User Authentication and Authorization**: Implement user login and role-based access control (e.g., Admin vs. Customer) to secure sensitive operations such as managing bookings or cars.
 - **Booking Management Enhancement**: Allow users to modify existing bookings (e.g., change the rental car or dates) instead of only creating and canceling bookings.